 In addition to offering an experiential introduction to American religious diversity, the institute’s panel discussions and site visits serve as models for activities that summer scholars can replicate, in some cases, with their own students.
 Many teachers are understandably reluctant to invite religious leaders to speak with their students, or bring students to visit local houses of worship.
 This is especially true in public schools, where a community-based program gone awry can raise serious First Amendment concerns.
 We therefore use our panel discussions and site visits to raise the that issues summer scholars need to consider in developing pedagogically and constitutionally sound community-based religious diversity programs.
 How, for example, do you prepare religious leaders to speak with K-12 students, or prepare students to visit a house of worship?
 What kinds of religious sites and experiences are appropriate — or inappropriate — for students at different grade levels?
 How, in short, can teachers give their students an experiential understanding of religious diversity, while maintaining a secular, academic curriculum?
 We explore these issues throughout the program, and they are the focus of an in-depth, concluding discussion on the second-to-last day of the institute.
 The institute thus offers summer scholars both the content knowledge and pedagogic training they need to teach effectively about lived religion.

 Alongside our site visits to houses of worship, in the second week of the institute Katherine Merriman will lead a walking tour exploring Muslim history and social movements in Harlem, followed by discussion of the pedagogic issues surrounding such tours.
 This place-based approach to religious history will complement our engagement with present-day religious communities.
-While the institute focuses, above all, on such community-based, experiential pedagogies, it also explores school-based, classroom strategies for teaching about lived religion, including the use of literature and case-study documents.
+While the institute focuses, above all, on such community-based, experiential pedagogies, it also explores school-based, classroom strategies for teaching about lived religion, including the use of literature, case-study documents, and virtual site visits.
 At the start of the second week of the institute, soon after our visit to a Baptist church in Harlem, Dr. Josef Sorett will lead a discussion of James Baldwin’s classic novel Go Tell it on the Mountain, which explores family and community life at a Pentecostal church in mid-twentieth century Harlem.
-Later that week, Alexis Salomone, from Harvard University’s Pluralism Project, will lead a hands-on workshop exploring the Pluralism Project’s distinctive case-study method for the study of American religious diversity.
-In both of these conversations, we will ask what students can learn about the everyday lives of diverse religious communities without leaving the relative comfort of the classroom.
+Later that week, Elinor Pierce, from Harvard University’s Pluralism Project, will lead a hands-on workshop exploring the Pluralism Project’s case-teaching method for the study of American religious diversity.
+And at the start of the third week, Henry Goldschmidt will lead a discussion of digital tools that allow for “virtual site visits” to houses of worship — an important set of tools as the COVID pandemic makes in-person site visits more challenging.
+In all three of these conversations, we will ask what students can learn about the everyday lives of diverse religious communities without leaving the classroom.

 Finally, over the course of the institute our summer scholars also work independently on modest, focused curriculum development projects.
 They are asked to incorporate the study of lived religion into an existing curriculum, by adding a site visit or guest speaker(s), discussion of a novel or film, or any other appropriate learning activity.
 Summer scholars are supported in these projects by a team of four experienced middle- and high school teachers, from public, private, and parochial schools.
 These curriculum development mentors lead small group discussions of the curriculum projects, and work with individual summer scholars.
 Summer scholars present and discuss their projects on the last day of the institute, and we make these projects available to download on the institute website.